iAnatoly/homebridge-aladdin-connect-garage-door/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-genie-aladdin-garage-opener`
+2. Install this plugin using: `npm install -g homebridge-aladdin-connect-garage-opener`
 3. Update your configuration file.
 See the sample below.

 ## Configuration